-Looking for your birth parents and other relatives?
+Looking for your birth parents, cousins and other relatives?
 Curious about how to determine relationships from shared DNA?
 This guide can help.

 Autosomal DNA testing companies report the amount of DNA you and a match share to give you an estimate of your relationship.
 The chart below expands on those estimates (measured in centimorgans, or cM) to help you more figure out how you and a match are related.
 Use this chart to learn how to use shared DNA to determine relationships with matches.